bitmax-exchange/BitMax-API-v2/source/includes/_websocket-cash.md

 ```

 Once connected to websocket streams, you will start receiving real time update of your own orders.
 It contains both order execution report and current balances.
-Since only new order updates will be streamed, it is recommendated that you load the initial snap of all you orders using the [RESTful API GET api/v1/order/open](https://github.com/bitmax-exchange/api-doc/blob/master/bitmax-api-doc-v1.2.md#list-of-all-open-orders).
+Since only new order updates will be streamed, it is recommendated that you load the initial snap of all you orders using the [RESTful API GET api/v1/order/open](https://github.com/bitmax-exchange/api-doc/blob/master/bitmax-api-doc-v1.2.md#list-of-all-open-orders). **Note that if you only connect to cash trading web socket, you won't receive order update messages of your margin account and vice versa.**